Connecticut Route 34

 Route 34 is a primary state highway in the U.S. state of Connecticut.
-Route 34 is 21.88 mi long, and extends from Washington Avenue near I-84/US 6 in Newtown to the junction of I-95 and I-91 in New Haven.
+Route 34 is 21.88 mi long, and extends from Newtown near I-84 to Route 10 in New Haven.
 The highways connects the New Haven and Danbury areas via the Lower Naugatuck River Valley.
 The portion of the route between New Haven and Derby was an early toll road known as the Derby Turnpike.

-The mile-long expressway segment, the Oak Street Connector, is planned to be rerouted to city streets as part of the New Haven Downtown Crossing project.
+It formerly ran through downtown New Haven on the Oak Street Connector until the early 2020s.

 Route description

-Route 34 begins as the two-lane Berkshire Road in the Sandy Hook section of the town of Newtown, as a continuation of Washington Avenue (a town road).
+Route 34 begins as two-lane Berkshire Road in the Sandy Hook section of the town of Newtown, as a continuation of Washington Avenue.
 The road crosses under I-84 after a tenth of a mile, then intersects after another 0.8 mi with Wasserman Way (SSR 490), which leads to ramps to/from I-84 at Exit 11.
 The road then heads east towards the Stevenson section of the town of Monroe, where the road name changes to Roosevelt Drive at the town line.
 After intersecting Route 111 (leading to Monroe center), Route 34 crosses the Housatonic River via the Stevenson Dam Bridge into the town of Oxford.
 Route 34 then follows the east banks of the Housatonic River as it traverses the towns of Oxford and Seymour.
-Route 34 soon enters the city of Derby, where it becomes Main Street after the intersection with Derby-Shelton Bridge Route 712, which leads to Route 110 in downtown Shelton.
+Route 34 soon enters the city of Derby, where it becomes Main Street after the intersection with the Derby-Shelton Bridge (SR 712), which leads to Route 110 in downtown Shelton.
 In downtown Derby, Route 34 has a junction with Route 8 at Exit 15 near the Derby-Shelton train station.